 A vital part of sports psychology is imagery; the process by which you can create, modify or strengthen pathways important to the coordination of your muscles, by training purely within your mind.
 Imagination is the driving force of imagery.
 As a Certified Sports Psychology Coach, you will help your clients create the images that take them to the top of their sport or activity of choice.

-You will learn easy-to-use, high-level skills
+You will learn easy-to-use, high-level skills so you can become an essential part of your client’s success.

 Achievement Motivation – our position on success and failure – are we striving to succeed or trying to avoid failing?
 As many coaches have stated, “Winners take responsibility and know where to place credit or blame, but Losers always look for excuses beyond their control.”